Inequality of Opportunity and Income Redistribution: Introduction

 \section{Introduction}

-Individuals' attitudes about what constitutes a fair income distribution influence the design and implementation of redistribution policies, including subsidies and tax regimes.
-Experimental work has found that most people hold meritocratic fairness attitudes: they tolerate income disparities that are due to differences in effort but choose to redistribute when income differences result from circumstances beyond individuals' control, such as luck \citep[e.g.,][]{cappelen2007pluralism, cappelen2013just, almaas2020cutthroat}.
-However, the widespread acceptance of meritocratic principles contrasts sharply with recent trends in income inequality in the US, where support for redistribution has remained stagnant despite a rising impact of circumstances beyond people's control \citep{chetty2014united,ashok2015support, Bozio2024}.
+The design of redistribution policies---from progressive taxation to social welfare programs---depends on what citizens consider to be a fair distribution of income.
+Experimental work has found that most people hold meritocratic fairness attitudes: they tolerate income disparities that are merit-based but choose to redistribute when income differences result from circumstances beyond individuals' control, such as luck \citep[e.g.,][]{cappelen2007pluralism, cappelen2013just, almaas2020cutthroat}.
+However, the widespread acceptance of meritocratic principles contrasts sharply with recent trends in income inequality in the United States, where support for redistribution has remained stagnant despite a rising impact of circumstances beyond people's control \citep{chetty2014united,ashok2015support, Bozio2024}.

 We propose that this apparent disconnect between experimental findings and observed redistribution trends is partly due to limitations in how prior studies implemented luck in lab settings.
-First, previous work has primarily focused on redistribution behavior in situations where luck arises in a simple and transparent way that is independent of individual performance, such as flipping a coin.
-In contrast, U.S. households identify unequal opportunities that affect the chances of success in conjunction with individual efforts as the most critical factor influencing economic success.\footnote{This finding is based on a survey we conducted with approximately 1,000 panelists from the New York Fed's \textit{Survey of Consumer Expectations} in February 2023.
-We provide a detailed description and analysis of the survey in Appendix \ref{sec:luck-survey}.} Second, the few lab studies that have implemented unequal opportunities have analyzed environments where either worker effort is directly observed, or there is complete certainty about the role of performance in determining worker earnings.
-However, a fundamental feature of unequal opportunities is that they create uncertainty about the reasons for someone's success.
+Previous work has primarily focused on redistribution behavior in situations where luck arises in a simple and transparent way, making it easy to assess whether inequality is merit- or luck-based.
+By contrast, in a survey we conducted of U.S. households, we found that Americans identify unequal opportunities that merely affect someone's \textit{chances of success} as the most critical source of luck in life.\footnote{Approximately 1,000 panelists from the New York Fed's \textit{Survey of Consumer Expectations} participated in this survey.
+We provide a detailed description and analysis of the survey in Appendix \ref{sec:luck-survey}.} For example, the main sources of luck identified by these U.S. households include the family one is born into and the education one receives.
+The impact of these opportunities on an individual's success is hard to assess without also observing that individual's effort.
+Thus, a fundamental feature of unequal opportunities is that they create uncertainty about the reasons for someone's success.
 This uncertainty creates inferential challenges that prior studies have not examined.